-My journey began in January of 1956, in a small town known as Trion, which is a Cotton Mill town in north Georgia.
+My journey began in January 1956, in a small town known as Trion, which is a Cotton Mill town in north Georgia.
 At my birth, my dad was 20 and my mother 16.
 They tried to make it in Trion, but felt God leading them to move to Chicago, Illinois soon after my birth.
-In Chicago we lived on the north side just off Lake Shore Drive.
+In Chicago we lived on the North side just off Lake Shore Drive.
 Dad had several jobs, finally settling with Harper Steel.

 When I was in the sixth grade, during the Christmas break, we moved back to Trion, because of my Dad’s health.
 There I found things to be much tougher than I thought, because now in the South, I was a Yankee in a small town in Georgia, at the age when children are very cruel.
 A couple of years later, Dad began to pastor again as he worked in the cotton mill.
 He became the pastor of a congregation of about thirty-five people who called themselves the Wayside Baptist Church.

 There at the age of fifteen they allowed me the opportunity to begin growing in the Lord.
-I began to teach a Sunday school class of people older than myself, and lead the Adult Choir and sang in a trio.
+I began to teach a Sunday school class of people older than myself, and lead the Adult Choir and sing in a trio.

 There in the pastorium I would spend many nights listening to a man, which went by the name of Happy Howard on WDOD-FM out of Chattanooga, Tennessee, play Southern Gospel music.
 You could tell he really enjoyed what he was doing.